ivanserg0692/ivanserg0692/README.md

 ivanserg0692/ivanserg0692 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Now I am Senior web developer on PHP.
+Now I am a senior web developer on PHP.
 And I love developing an apllictaion backend.

-Since 2022 year I have expereince of 4 year the commercial web development.
+Since 2023 year I have expereince of 5 year the commercial web development.
 I began my way with bitrix Framework in 2018.

 By Result, this business gived me good exprerience, emotions and confident.

 I confirmed knowalge by well passing the exames of Bitrix Framemwork https://dev.1c-bitrix.ru/learning/resume.php?ID=65688873-1157465

-Who don't know what is the Bitrix Framemwork, i can explain that Bitrix Framemwork is popular russian application backend fraemwork for E-commerce: web shops, portal and etc...
+Who don't know what is the Bitrix Framemwork, i can explain that Bitrix Framemwork is a popular russian application backend fraemwork for E-commerce: web shops, portal and etc...

-Because this experecince is profitable for me, I decided to continue researching of it and growing my professionalism like that.
+Because this experecince is profitable for me, I decided to continue researching it and growing my professionalism like that.

-I've been applying the conceptions of object's programming at backend and frontand since 2017.
+I've been applying the conceptions of object's programming at backend and frontend since 2017.
-I've  been working on the PHP backend with Bitrix and it couses that I well know how prepare this stack.
+I've  been working on the PHP backend with Bitrix and it couses that I well know how to prepare this stack.
 My stack develpment includes:
 1. Frontand